bitwarden/help/_articles/directory-connector/gsuite-directory.md

 categories: [directory-connector]
 featured: true
 popular: false
-hidden: false
 tags: []
 order: "10"
-description: "This article explains how you can sync your Bitwarden Organization with Google Workspace (formerly "G Suite") to reduce management overhead."
+description: "This article explains how you can sync your Bitwarden Organization with Google Workspace to reduce management overhead."
 ---

 This article will help you get started using Directory Connector to sync users and groups from your Google Workspace (formerly "G Suite") Directory to your Bitwarden Organization.